pablote3/basketball-java/accumulator/accumulator-scoreGame/README.md

 ## Installing

-Clone project into favorite IDE.
+Clone [pablote3/basketball](id:https://github.com/pablote3/basketball) project into favorite IDE.

 Unit tests can be run by simply cloning the project.
 System testing requires a MySQL database.

 ## Running Unit Tests

-Unit tests will complete without additional configuration, but Spring Integration tests require file system to supply JSON input files to execute code.
+Unit tests will complete without additional configuration.
+For Spring Integration tests to test functionality, they require JSON input files to be supplied on the file system.

 Copy testIntegration folder to directory on local file system